daniel5151/clicky/README.md

 At the time of writing, `clicky` is (slowly but surely!) implementing the devices / features necessary to run `ipodloader2`, a third-party bootloader for the iPod.
 It is already capable of executing the original `ipodloader`.

 I've included the source of `ipodloader` and `ipodloader2` in-tree under `./resources/`, and fixed-up their makefiles / sources to compile under more recent gcc toolchains (namely: `gcc-arm-none-eabi`).
-Additionally, I've tweaked some compiler flags to disable optimizations + enable debug symbols, which should makes debugging a lot easier.
+Additionally, I've tweaked some compiler flags to disable optimizations + enable debug symbols, which should make debugging a lot easier.

 On Debian/Ubuntu based distros, you can install the correct toolchain via `apt install gcc-arm-none-eabi`